zenoss/zendev/docs/cluster.rst

     # Start the box named BOX in the cluster CLUSTER
     zendev cluster up CLUSTER BOX

-Shutting down all the boxes in a cluster
+Halting all the boxes in a cluster
 ----------------------------------------
-``zendev cluster shutdown`` will stop all the boxes in a given cluster.
+``zendev cluster halt`` will stop all the boxes in a given cluster.

 .. code-block:: bash

     # Stop all the boxes in the cluster named CLUSTER
-    zendev cluster shutdown CLUSTER
+    zendev cluster halt CLUSTER

 Shutdown a specific box in a cluster
 ------------------------------------